-If you’re trying to improve your search engine rankings, it can pay to pair your SEO strategy with a social media strategy.
+If you’re trying to improve your search engine rankings, it’s worth knowing how variables like social media can affect SEO.
 In this post, we share a few tips for optimizing your company social media profiles for search engines, but before we do that, let’s take some time to demystify the relationship between social media and SEO.

 Does Social Media Impact Rank?